aaronsaderholm/LiviaPythonSync/README.md

 You need python3 and a number of packages.
 Take the config.json.example file change it's values to be correct.
 Put it in a folder where you want your content so it looks like this:

 ```
+content_folder/
 	templates/
 	uploads/
 	config.json
 ```

 The python script does not upload upload files.
 I just use rsync for that, you can use whatever.
 As long as the config.json is in the parent folder of the templates folder you should be set.

-From there - run main.py like such:
+From there, run main.py like such:

 ```
 python3 main.py -c /path/to/config.json -o download